 When working on your own, on personal projects, it’s sometimes hard to keep a steady progress through the ups and downs of the creative process.
-Finding energy and inspiration to work is one thing, but how does one keep working on a long term project, sometimes spanning over a few years, without losing momentum?
+Finding energy and inspiration to work is one thing, but how does one keep working on a long-term project, sometimes spanning over a few years, without losing momentum?

 Well, that takes practice.

 My first encounter with such a project was my student film.
 At SVA we use the last 2 years (our of 4) of our degree to work on our film.
 This is a long time to focus on one project, and I’ve seen many students fall through the cracks during the process.
-Some changed the story at the halfway point, some procrastinated until the last minute and didn’t get the best result that they could.
+Some changed the story at the halfway point, some procrastinated until the last-minute and didn’t get the best result that they could.

 This was the first time I faced that kind of demanding work schedule, and it required me to keep a very strict work schedule in order to be done on time, and with a good film.

 That sounds simple enough, but it’s an issue creative people struggle with all the time.
-Sometimes referred to as Shiny Object Syndrome, this phenomena can get you excited about a new idea and want to pursue it.
+Sometimes called Shiny Object Syndrome, this phenomena can get you excited about a new idea and want to pursue it.
 The reason it happens is that we enjoy the sexy part of the work more than the hard part of it.
 The sexy parts could be anything from coming up with the idea (which creates excitement), to telling people about it (which in itself can sometimes create the false sense of accomplishment).
 The sexy parts could also be sketching some characters (if we’re talking about an animated film or a graphic novel) or maybe writing some outlines and character descriptions (for a novel or a short story).

 But when it comes to sitting down and work for hours, days and (which no one gets to see and validate) we want that feeling back.